hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250914477v1-ticket-bench-a-kickoff-for-multilingual-and-regionalized-agent-evalu.md

 ---
 layout: default
-title: Ticket-Bench: A Kickoff for Multilingual and Regionalized Agent Evaluation
+title: "Ticket-Bench: A Kickoff for Multilingual and Regionalized Agent Evaluation"
 ---

 # Ticket-Bench: A Kickoff for Multilingual and Regionalized Agent Evaluation